camoto-project/gamecodejs/README.md

 bits of data and so it does not provide access to those large chunks.
 Instead, those are accessible through gamearchive.js as an archive file.

+## Game support

+The library currently supports these games:

+ * Cosmo's Cosmic Adventure (episode 1)

+Eventually, the patching functionality will work on any .exe file, specific game support is only needed for things like changing the text messages hard-coded into the game.

 ## Installation as an end-user

 If you wish to use the command-line `gamecode` utility to work with game